Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2016-07-24-bulk-workflow-manager.md

 Execute Workflow in bulk across a variety of resources is difficult in AEM.
 OOTB Workflow initiation is on a per resource basis, via Workflow Packages or folders of limited size (15).

+The ACS AEM Commons Bulk Workflow Manager allows resources to be selected via a query

+* QueryBuilder
+* xPath
+* JCR-SQL
+* JCR-SQL

-The ACS AEM Commons Bulk Workflow Manager allows resources to be selected via a query (QueryBuilder, xPath, JCR-SQL, JCR-SQl2) or list, and put under managed Workflow execution ensuring only a fixed number of items are queued or under workflow at a time.
+or List of paths, and put under managed Workflow execution ensuring only a fixed number of items are queued or under workflow at a time.

 Bulk Workflow Manager supports executing OOTB AEM Workflow, Serial [Synthetic Workflow](/acs-aem-commons/features/synthetic-workflow.html) or [Synthetic Workflow](/acs-aem-commons/features/synthetic-workflow.html) via [Fast Action Manager](/acs-aem-commons/features/fast-action-manager.html).